 We respect and protect the privacy of all the visitors and newsletter subscribers.
 For more details refer to our

 IIBA®, the IIBA® logo, BABOK®, Business Analysis Body of Knowledge®, Certification of Competency in Business Analysis™, CCBA™, Certified Business Analysis Professional™, and CBAP® are registered trademarks owned by International Institute of Business Analysis.
-These trademarks are used with the express permission of International Institute of Business Analysis.
+These trademarks are used with permission of International Institute of Business Analysis.

 PMI®, PMI-PBA®, PMP® are registered trademarks owned by Project Management Institute (PMI).
 These trademarks are used with the permission of PMI®.